How Travel Advisors Get Found on Google (Without Competing With Expedia)

 Now available in the Shop!

-Once you have your specialty services pages built, your blog posts become most powerful when they orbit those pages rather than existing as disconnected pieces.
+Once your specialty pages are built, blog posts work hardest when they orbit those pages rather than sitting as disconnected pieces.
+This is called a content cluster.

-This is called a content cluster, and it's straightforward in practice.
 Your specialty page is the hub.
-Your blog posts are the spokes.
-They all link back to the hub.
+Blog posts are the spokes.
+They all link back.

 If you're an Italy specialist: